 These apps will help you score that last-minute break, whether you’re after a long break or hoping to get out of the town over a public holiday – and once you’re there, we’ve got you covered too.

 Not only is Momondo (iOS/Android) one of our favorite – and most reliable – flight search services, you can get some inspiration on where to take your impromptu vacay by hitting its Trip Finder section.
 Here you can browse destinations from city breaks to beach holidays and family-friendly settings, with filters to view within your budget, as well as the rough time you want to go, from the current month to six months down the line.
 You can also set the type of break you’re after – romantic, fancy, social or simply “the cheapest”.

 To feel extra spontaneous, select “Anywhere in my budget” to see flights, hotels and/or package deals for any holiday within a certain dollar amount.

 To holiday on the high seas minus much planning, head to Cruise Finder (iOS/Android), a one-stop resource for cruises departing as imminently as the following week.
-The site covers cruises that last two nights up to two weeks long, with departures from the U.S., Mexico and Europe – think sailing into the Caribbean, Norwegian fjords and the Mediterranean, as well as shorter sojourns off to the Bahamas and Cuba.
-At the time of research, a two-night trip to the Bahamas started at $129 per person, including entertainment onboard and all meals, while other cruises booked via the site included on-board credit and free upgrades.
+The site covers cruises that last two nights up to two weeks long, with departures from multiple ports around the world – think sailing into the Caribbean, Norwegian fjords and the Pacific Ocean, as well as shorter sojourns off to the Bahamas and Cuba.

 Found the perfect ship but not sure you can commit?
 You can select a cruise and get price alerts.